samabwhite/samabwhite/README.md

 ### Neural Network Framework
 I previously attempted my own version of of a neural network framework similar to Tensorflow and PyTorch:
 - **Neural Network FrameWork:** [Check it out here](https://github.com/samabwhite/NeuralNetworkFramework)
-### My Other Class Projects
-I will also include some of my class projects that show off some less niche programming:
-- **Checkers Game in Java w/ Basic AI and UI:** [Check it out here](https://github.com/samabwhite/CheckersGame)

 *Feel free to take a look and provide feedback or suggestions!*